luthda/strapi-k8s/README.md

 ## Deployment

 The Kubernetes manifests for the deployments, services, and ingress can be found in the `k8s` directory.
+Please contact me for api keys for strapi.
 To deploy the application, navigate to this directory and apply the manifests:

 ```bash
 kubectl apply -f .